-Summary.
-Do insects suffer?
-Does it feel like anything to be an injured or distressed insect?
+Do bugs suffer?
+Does a fly caught in a spider's web consciously experience fear and pain?
 This piece aims to shed some light on that question by presenting quotations and references from a variety of sources.
-My personal conclusion is that we should give some weight to the possibility of insect suffering, especially until more evidence is available.
-Thus, considering the 10^18 insects that exist at any given time, there is a huge amount of (potential) suffering in nature due to insects alone.
-We may also want to consider the ways in which humans impact insects, such as through insecticide use, although if insect lives are generally not worth living, insecticides may prevent more suffering than they cause.
-(Of course, reducing insect habitat permanently would be more humane than simply spraying pesticides.)
+My personal conclusion is that we should give some weight to the possibility of bug suffering, especially until more evidence is available.
+Thus, considering the 1018 insects that exist at any given time, there is a huge amount of (potential) suffering in nature due to insects alone.
+We may also want to consider the ways in which humans impact insects, such as through insecticide use, although insecticides could potentially prevent more suffering than they cause if they avert vast numbers of future offspring that would have mostly died, possibly painfully, soon after being born.
+(Whether insecticides reduce or increase insect suffering on balance seems unclear.
+And of course, reducing insect habitat permanently would be more humane than simply spraying pesticides.)

 Do insects experience pain?
 Yes.
 Well actually, this concept has been disputed, but I think recent evidence suggests that they do experience what is defined as pain.